MARIA LISA POLEGATTO

 Design thinking is an avenue to innovate change through empathy, collaboration (IDEO U, 2018) and optimism (Argawal, 2013) to solve human centered (IDEO LLC., 2012) issues or problems though interviews and observations (DavidLeeEdTech, 2018a) with both educators and students unlocking learning (Argawal, 2013) around school curriculum, spaces, processes and tools, and systems (IDEO LLC., 2012).
 With a shift of mindset to an “I can” attitude (Edutopia, 2018) we can all be part of change for new ways of being.
 Sometimes adults view change as bad, but change can also be good.

-Design thinking can restore culture and traditions (Design for Change, 2014).
+restore culture and traditions (Design for Change, 2014).
 My mother’s side of my family grew up with Acadian French, but it was lost moving to English communities.
 When my son was learning French in elementary school, my mom would help, and she said she learned to say things differently than French being taught in school.

 Design thinking involves a process that has a series of steps which are: